-This course introduces orthopedic, neurosurgical, peripheral vascular, thoracic, cardiovascular, and ophthalmology surgical special-ties.
-Emphasis is placed on related surgical anatomy, pathology, and procedures thereby enhancing theoretical knowledge of patient care, instrumentation, supplies, and equipment.
-Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics.
+This course provides a comprehensive study of intermediate and advanced surgical specialties that students are exposed to in the second clincal rotation.
+Emphasis is placed on related surgical anatomy, pathology, and procedures that enhance theoretical knowledge of patient care, instrumentation, supplies, and equipment.
+Upon completion, students should be able to correlate, intergrate, and apply theoretical knowledge of the course topics to the clinical operative environment.